Hsieh Yu-shu

-Professional career
+Career

-Hsieh turned professional in 1982.
+In 1982, Hsieh turned professional.
 He began to have success on the Asia Golf Circuit the following year.
 He would seriously contend at the March 1983 Singapore Open, shooting consecutive round of 69 (−2) to put himself a shot back of countryman Ho Ming Chung.
 However he would ultimately finish outside of the Bill Brask – Lu Chien-soon playoff.
 A month later, he played excellently at his home nation's open, the Taiwan Open.
 After an opening 77 he shot consecutive rounds of 72 to place himself in the joint third round lead with compatriot Chen Tze-ming.
 On the difficult Lin Kuo Country Club course, his second and third rounds of even-par were tied for the best of the tournament through Saturday.
 During the final round, he was two-over par for the day and tied for the lead entering the 18th hole.
 He had a 2-metre putt on the 72nd hole for par to put him in a playoff with Lu Liang-Huan and Bill Israelson.
 He missed and finished in solo third.
 Overall for the year, he finished in second place on the circuit's Order of Merit.

 Hsieh's good play qualified him for the 1983 Open Championship.
 He shot an even-par 71 in the first round at Royal Birkdale.
 He shot a second round 72 to easily make the cut.
 Hsieh fell back with a third round 74 but made the third round cut on the number.
 In the final round, he ballooned to a 78 and finished in 63rd place.
 Later in the year, he played the World Series of Golf, a limited-field tournament on the PGA Tour.
 He finished in 38th place.

 In 1986 he had an excellent year.
 On 23 March, he finished runner-up at the Indonesia Open, one behind Frankie Miñoza.
 Less than a month later, on 19 April, he was in third place at midway point of Korea Open and would ultimately finish second, one behind countryman Tsao Chien-Teng.
 These performance would help him finish third on the 1986 Order of Merit.
 The following season, he recorded another runner-up finish, this time at the 1987 Taiwan Open, two back of American Mark Aebli.